sinic/explode-cedict/README.md

-This stupid two-liner takes a set of (by default Traditional) Chinese words and lists a superset of words consisting only of characters occurring in the input, moderately useful for suggesting low-hanging fruit to add to a flashcard deck.
+This stupid two-liner finds (by default Traditional) Chinese words consisting only of characters occuring in words you already know, useful for suggesting low-hanging fruit to add to a flashcard deck.

 Here's an almost minimal example, just to demonstrate its usage:
 ```